 Samsung Galaxy S10 5G

-The first 5G phones started arriving in the first half of 2019, and while we have quite a few models even now, most of these phones cost $200 to $300 more than already expensive, $1,000 flagship phones.
+The first 5G phones started arriving in the first half of 2019, and while we have quite a few models even now, most of these phones come at a premium price.

 The very first and actually the most affordable phone to support the new technology was the Moto Z3

 that was launched on August 16th.
-The phone itself does not hava 5G modem, but you can add 5G connectivity via a Moto Mod, a bulky, $350 snap-on piece that works with Verizon's 5G network only.
+The phone itself did not have a 5G modem built-in, but you could add 5G connectivity via a Moto Mod, a bulky, $350 snap-on piece that worked with Verizon's 5G network only.